The Mystery of Being

 How we see the world alters who we are.
 Research has shown that after playing aggressive video games, participants (especially young men) can become more likely to respond aggressively.
 [45] People report that wine tastes better if they are told it is expensive.
 [46] And our upbringing can significantly influence our brains.
 Writing about the developing brain of a child, Lisa Feldman Barrett stated “adversity and poverty are afflictions from which little brains struggle to recover.”
 [47] Our conditions of life significantly impact our brains.

 In the words of Lisa Feldman Barrett, “If your body budget is already depleted by the circumstances of life — like physical illness, financial hardship, hormone surges, or simply not sleeping or exercising enough — your brain becomes more vulnerable to stress of all kinds … a long period of chronic stress can harm a human brain.”
 [48] Studies have shown that people who experienced verbal abuse when they were children are more likely to be anxious and depressed during young adulthood; “chronic verbal abuse in childhood predisposes people to mood disorders in young adulthood.”
 [49] And it has to be said that this can potentially carry far beyond young adulthood.
-An increasingly common descripttion of adverse childhood experiences is ‘toxic stress’.
+An increasingly common description of adverse childhood experiences is ‘toxic stress’.
 [50]

 Helpful Perspectives